VCTLabs/vct-edgerouter-bsp-platform/README.rst

 To start a simple image build::

-  $ cd poky
+  $ cd bsp/poky
-  $ source ./oe-init-build-env build-dir
+  $ source ./oe-init-build-env build-dir  # you choose name of build-dir
+  $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone
   $ bitbake core-image-minimal

-You can use any directory to host your build.
+You can use any directory (build-dir above) to host your build.
+The above commands will build an image for beaglebone using the core yocto BSP machine config and the default yocto-linux kernel.
+You can replace the default BSP config with either meta-ti or the meta-beagleboard BSP.
+This will provide a more optimal set of defaults for kernel and bootloader, as well as a bigger selection of kernels and TI support tools.

-The main source code is checked out in the poky dir above, and within poky as well.
-See the default.xml file for details.
+The main source code is checked out in the bsp dir above, and the build dir will default to bsp/poky/build-dir unless you choose a different path above.

+See the default.xml file for repo and branch details.

 Contributing
 ------------